 In a centralized conference, an MCU is required.
 The MC and MP are located at the MCU.
 The MC controls the conference.
 Each terminal transmits its video, audio, and data streams to the MCU.
-Then, the MP processes the streams, and distributes them back to the terminal either in unicast (point to point) mode or multicast mode, provided that the MCU and terminals are capable of communicating in this mode.
+Then, the MP processes the streams, and distributes them back to the terminal either in unicast (point-to-point) mode or multicast mode, provided that the MCU and terminals are capable of communicating in this mode.

-In a decentralized conference, each terminal multicasts its audio and video streams to all the workspaces eliminating the need to engage a central point.
+In a decentralized conference, each terminal multicasts its audio and video streams to all the workspaces, eliminating the need to engage a central point.
 The MC provides control functions and may be located at any type of endpoint.
 Since the terminals receive the multicast audio and video streams, an MP has to be located at the terminals to perform audio mixing and select one or more video streams to be displayed.

-A hybrid conference combines elements of both the centralized and the decentralized one.
+A hybrid conference combines elements of both a centralized and a decentralized conference.
 In a hybrid multipoint, centralized-audio conference, centralized multipoint is used for audio and decentralized multipoint for video.
 In a hybrid multipoint, centralized-video conference, centralized multipoint is used for video and decentralized multipoint for audio.

-The capability of supporting centralized multipoint conferences is mandatory for H.323 terminals and MCU.
-The capability of supporting decentralized and hybrid conferences for H.323 terminals and MCUs are optional.
+Support of centralized multipoint conferences is mandatory for H.323 terminals and MCUs; the capability to support decentralized and hybrid conferences are optional.
 Table 2 summarises the characteristics (capabilities, communication modes and potential locations of MC and MP(s)) for each multipoint conference type.